dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 # 2. Abstract

+Infrastructure management is in constant development.

+Cloud Computing brings complete new abstraction layers for interacting with cloud resources.

+Since the introduction of Kubernetes a new paradigm have emerged: Control Planes.
+Kubenretes is built on the control planes and the reconsiler pattern, and works as a echo system for control planes.

+Terraform

+Control Planes

 ... missing

 A testing application will be described and used to demonstrate the unversial contol planes capabilities.